Elevate

 Define Your CMMC Scope and CUI Boundaries

 Define your CUI boundary precisely before you review controls.
-Identify which systems, networks, and users process, store, or transmit CUI.
-Document how CUI enters your environment, moves internally, and exits.
-The CMMC Assessment Scope categorizes assets into five types: CUI Assets that directly handle sensitive data, Security Protection Assets like firewalls and logging systems, Contractor Risk Managed Assets that might interact with CUI, Specialized Assets such as operational technology, and Out-of-Scope Assets.
-Build data flow diagrams that show CUI movement and create network diagrams that show system connections.
+Identify which systems, networks, and users process, store, or transmit CUI, and document how CUI enters your environment, moves internally, and exits.
+The CMMC Assessment Scope categorizes assets into five types: CUI Assets that directly handle sensitive data, Security Protection Assets such as firewalls and logging systems, Contractor Risk Managed Assets that might interact with CUI, Specialized Assets such as operational technology, and Out-of-Scope Assets.
+Build data flow diagrams that show CUI movement and network diagrams that show system connections.
 Poor boundary definition creates two risks: over-scoping inflates remediation costs, while under-scoping causes C3PAOs to identify unassessed systems during the review.

 Implement Missing CMMC Controls

 Prioritize critical controls first.
 Main implementation areas include multi-factor authentication for all CUI access, role-based access controls that limit CUI exposure, encryption of CUI data in transit and at rest, and continuous security log monitoring.
-Configure firewalls, intrusion detection systems, and endpoint protection tools to line up with standards.
-Create Plans of Action and Milestones for deficiencies that cannot be remediated before assessment.
-Track specific corrective actions, task ownership, and targeted completion dates.
+Configure firewalls, intrusion detection systems, and endpoint protection tools to align with the standards.
+Create Plans of Action and Milestones for deficiencies that cannot be remediated before assessment, and track specific corrective actions, task ownership, and target completion dates.
 Organizations that achieve Conditional Level 2 status receive 180 days to remediate deficiencies documented in POA&Ms.

 Prepare Required Documentation and Evidence